xamarin/sketches/README.md

 for some examples.
 Sketches work by evaluating your code live in an "agent" app running on the target platform.
 Each app provides its own way to modify the UI:

-* iOS (Unified): A `RootView` static property is exposed to your Sketch.
+* Xamarin.iOS: A `RootView` static property is exposed to your Sketch.
 This is the UIView of the main UIViewController.
-* iOS (Classic) and Android (Xamarin.Forms): A `RootPage` static property is exposed to your Sketch.
+* Xamarin.Forms (iOS and Android): A `RootPage` static property is exposed to your Sketch.
 This is a `Xamarin.Forms.TabbedPage` that is the main page of the app.
 You can add new Pages to `RootPage.Children`.
-* Android (Android): A `RootActivity` static property is exposed to your Sketch.
+* Xamarin.Android: A `RootActivity` static property is exposed to your Sketch.
   This represents the agent's running Activity.
-* Mac: A `RootWindow` static property is exposed to your Sketch.
+* Xamarin.Mac: A `RootWindow` static property is exposed to your Sketch.
 When accessed, an NSWindow will be created that lets you add views like `RootWindow.ContentView.AddSubView(...)`.

-For Android (Android), the following convenience method is provided:
+For Xamarin.Android, the following convenience method is provided:

 	public static int DimToPixels (int dip, Android.Util.ComplexUnitType type = Android.Util.ComplexUnitType.Dip) {